Commercial Lease: Everything You Need to Know

 It would be wise to not sign immediately but to instead hire a lawyer to review the document.
 The landlord will understand that the language needs to be clear on both parties’ part to have a deal and a lasting relationship.

 A good relationship between tenant and landlord offers good business opportunities for both parties.
 It also serves the surrounding community.
 The microeconomy it creates offers local jobs, flows money into a neighborhood or town, plus offers another way for a community to promote its assets.
-Good relationships in small and medium size business often attracts larger businesses to an area since they often provide support products or alliances in an area.
+Good relationships in small and medium-sized businesses often attract larger businesses to an area since they often provide support products or alliances in an area.
 The ability to negotiate through a dispute and render a fair judgment in situations that crop up with businesses attracts larger businesses as well.
-Using commercial lease agreements makes both parties think clearly on what the needs and goals for the business relationship should be.
+Using commercial lease agreements makes both parties think clearly about what the needs and goals for the business relationship should be.